Client usage

 When the ThinLinc session is authenticated and the ThinLinc session is running it’s possible to control the session.
 For example it’s possible to change between full-screen mode and window mode, and to disconnect the ThinLinc client from the server.

-To switch to windowed mode there is a session menu that pops up when the user press a predefined key.
+To switch to windowed mode there is a session menu that pops up when the user presses a predefined key.
 The default key for this is F8, but the key is configurable from the client options.
 See Advanced tab for more information about how to change this key.
 In the session menu you should select Full screen to toggle full-screen mode.